 Firstly, I want to mention the cover images of medium blogs.
-It is non-sense bro, it is ridiculous, it is just the reflection of aesthetics instead of functionality among modern society.
+It is nonsense bro, it is ridiculous, it is just the reflection of aesthetics instead of functionality in modern society.
 Give up on that!
 This blog will never have a huuugggeeee cover image.

 This is the story for the mortals that do not have built-in WSL2 GUI support on their magnificent Windows10.

 Ok.
 Let’s go fellas.
 We will continue on the cmd terminal as much as we can.
 First of all, hit Windows+R and then copy and paste the following: